ProteoWiki/SMWParent/README.md

 # SMWParent

-Extension for printing out ancestors and descendants of a certain page-based on interconnected Semantic MediaWiki properties.
+Extension for printing out ancestors, descendants and relationship trees of pages interconnected with Semantic MediaWiki properties.

 ## Functions